IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 IBM Software products, including software as a service solutions, ("Software Offerings") may use cookies or other technologies to collect product usage information, to help improve the end user experience, to tailor interactions with the end user, or for other purposes.
 In many cases no personally identifiable information is collected by the Software Offerings.
 Some of our Software Offerings can help enable you to collect personally identifiable information.
 If this Software Offering uses cookies to collect personally identifiable information, specific information about this offering's use of cookies is set forth below.
 Depending upon the configurations deployed, this Software Offering may use session cookies that collect each user's name, email address, phone number, or other personally identifiable information for purposes of enhanced user usability and single sign-on configuration.
 These cookies can be disabled, but disabling them will also eliminate the functionality they enable.
 If the configurations deployed for this Software Offering provide you as customer the ability to collect personally identifiable information from end users via cookies and other technologies, you should seek your own legal advice about any laws applicable to such data collection, including any requirements for notice and consent.
-For more information about the use of various technologies, including cookies, for these purposes, see IBM's Privacy Policy at ibm.com®/privacy and IBM's Online Privacy Statement at ibm.com/privacy/details in the section entitled "Cookies, Web Beacons and Other Technologies," and the "IBM Software Products and Software-as-a-Service Privacy Statement" at ibm.com/software/info/product-privacy.
+For more information about the use of various technologies, including cookies, for these purposes, see IBM's Privacy Policy at ibm.comÂ®/privacy and IBM's Online Privacy Statement at ibm.com/privacy/details in the section entitled "Cookies, Web Beacons and Other Technologies," and the "IBM Software Products and Software-as-a-Service Privacy Statement" at ibm.com/software/info/product-privacy.
 Policy for unsupported hardware
 Various z/OS elements, such as DFSMSdfp, JES2, and MVSTM, contain code that supports specific hardware servers or devices.
 In some cases, this device-related element support remains in the product even after the hardware devices pass their announced End of Service date. z/OS may continue to service element code; however, it will not provide service related to unsupported hardware devices.
 Software problems related to these devices will not be accepted for service, and current service activity will cease if a problem is determined to be associated with out-of-support devices.
 In such cases, fixes will not be issued.
 Minimum supported hardware
 The minimum supported hardware for z/OS releases identified in z/OS announcements can subsequently change when service for particular servers or devices is withdrawn.
 Likewise, the levels of other software products supported on a particular release of z/OS are subject to the service support lifecycle of those
 Notices 123

 products.
-Therefore, z/OS and its product publications (for example, panels, samples, messages, and product documentation) can include references to hardware and software that is no longer supported. · For information about software support lifecycle, see: IBM Lifecycle Support for z/OS (www.ibm.com/ software/support/systemsz/lifecycle) · For information about currently-supported IBM hardware, contact your IBM representative.
+Therefore, z/OS and its product publications (for example, panels, samples, messages, and product documentation) can include references to hardware and software that is no longer supported. Â· For information about software support lifecycle, see: IBM Lifecycle Support for z/OS (www.ibm.com/ software/support/systemsz/lifecycle) Â· For information about currently-supported IBM hardware, contact your IBM representative.
 Trademarks
 IBM, the IBM logo, and ibm.com are trademarks or registered trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
 Other product and service names might be trademarks of IBM or other companies.
 A current list of IBM trademarks is available on the Web at Copyright and Trademark information (www.ibm.com/legal/copytrade.shtml).
 UNIX is a registered trademark of The Open Group in the United States and other countries.
 124 z/OS: z/OS Data Set File System Administration